Marius-Vuscan/Mines/README.md

 # Mines

-Mines Game C# Windows Forms Application
+Mines Game - C# - Visual Studio - Windows Forms Application

 :moneybag: or :bomb:

+Mines game is a single-player casino game.
+The objective of the game is to bet your coins to win more without detonating any mine.

 Print screens: